 Integrating data for pipeline integrity management and MAOP verification is a challenging task.
 With upcoming deadlines, and steep fines for non-compliance, operators are turning to artificial intelligence for help.

 There are over 300,000 miles of natural gas pipelines in the U.S. and a significant portion of them were constructed prior to safety regulations mandated in the 1970's.
 Much, if not all of the information related to these pipelines is on paper.

 The alternative to processing paperwork with A.I. would be manually entering required pipeline attributes.
 With over 27 fields of data from numerous construction reports, this would be a tedious chore.
-But more than that, if you've just acquired pipeline, you don't have the luxury of time to get all the information entered.
+But more than that, if you've just acquired pipeline, you don't have the luxury of time to get all the information entered to ensure pipeline integrity.

 A.I.-based document processing is the only way to quickly and accurately process and integrate the diversity of pipeline information to meet the rigorous MAOP records verification process..

 Making Text Machine-Readable

 Most pipeline documents have been around for a long time, so they have their fair share of damage and blemishes.
 And some contain a large amount of hand printed text.

 To enable accurate optical character recognition (OCR) on documents, it is necessary to apply image processing to scanned documents.
 One of the major obstacles to OCR is non-text artifacts like speckles, hole punches, lines, pictures, warped document images, and even handwriting.